katherinewadge-berrospi/Animal_detection_camera/README.md

 - Slug size too large.
 First attempt at deployment failed as file was ~840MB.
   - Excluding unnecessary files for deployment such as jupyter notebooks.
-  - Used tensorflow 2.20.0 in production, but changed to tensorflow-cpu 2.16.1 for deployment as tensorflow was massive.
+  - Used tensorflow 2.20.0 in production, but changed to tensorflow-cpu 2.16.1 for deployment as tensorflow itself was huge.
     - This change cut hundreds of MB on its own.
   - Reduced the number of images available for selection by the user.
-    - I also converted them from .png to .jpg to reduce file size.
+    - Images were converted from .png to .jpg to reduce file size.
-  - The final model was saved as a keras file, I then changed it to a h5, but had to further reduce file size to a tflite format.
+  - The final model was saved as a keras file, then changed to a h5, but had to further reduce file size to a tflite format.
     - This is because keras is the heaviest format.
-  - Removed interactive plot that used Plotly as I was desperate to get the slug under 500MB.
+  - Removed interactive plot that used Plotly in attempt to get the slug under 500MB.
-    - All of the above reduced the slug size, but it was still just over 500MB, so I had to sacrifice Plotly.
+    - Instead, Seaborn, which was already in requirements.txt, was used.

 - Kernel crashes in Jupyter notebooks due to large model training runs
   - Reduced batch size.